joernio/joern/joern-cli/frontends/fuzzyc2cpg/README.md

 ## Building the code

-The build process has been verified on Linux and it should be possible to build on OS X and BSD systems as well.
+The build process has been verified on Linux, and it should be possible to build on OS X and BSD systems as well.
 The build process requires the following prerequisites: